marbl/meryl/documentation/source/reference.rst

     CAAT/3 (... from input-1 and input-2)
     CCCC/3 (... from input-3)
     GGGG/4 (... from input-1 and input-3)

-An action is specified as an alias (listed below) or by explicitly stating all parameters.
-The parameters describe:

- - what value to **select** for each output k-mer
- - what label to **select** for each output k-mer
- - conditions when a k-mer should be **filtered** from output
-    - based on which input databases it came from
-    - based on the input and/or output values of the k-mer
-    - based on the input and/or output labels of the k-mer
-    - based on the sequence of the k-mer
- - what to do with output k-mers
-    - output them to a new database
-    - print them to ASCII output files
-    - display them on the terminal

 A **selector** selects or computes the output value (label) for each k-mer from among the input values (labels), or computes an output value (label)